Do I Even Care About Hiding My Ostomy with Clothes?

 gracelinedesign

-Hi Luckyfrog.
+Hi luckyfrog.
 I'm a very petite girl (112 lbs) and before surgery, I wore very form-fitting clothing.
 I can no longer wear any of my jeans, and that sucks!
-What I did was went out and bought a bunch of form-fitting stretchy pants and pull them up over the bag.
+What I did was went out and bought a bunch of form-fitting stretchy pants and pulled them up over the bag.
 It keeps the bag really secure, but it does show the bulge when it fills.
 I also bought a few tops that sort of flare out at the bottom and are tight up top, and most times you can't tell I have a bag.
 And it looks cute!
 Hope that helps.

 hockeymom5331

 Hi Lucky!
-I teeter in sizes between petite and regular length stuff, and upon getting ready to return to work (ostomy was on Sept 18), I finally got up the nerve to try on my closet clothes and set some aside that won't work in my opinion.
+I teeter between petite and regular length sizes, and upon getting ready to return to work (ostomy was on Sept 18), I finally got up the nerve to try on my closet clothes and set some aside that won't work in my opinion.
 I found that frequently the petite sizes were too short, so perhaps if you are petite, try out some regular-sized stuff.
 I am definitely no fashionista and never have been, but I did find luck shopping the other day.
 I went for patterns and shirts that gathered at the top with some pleats or folds - they all distracted from the waist area.
 I also got some really pretty sweaters to layer over the bulge.
-I FINALLY worked up the nerve to try all my jeans on too (I also was thinking about getting some maternity stuff) and lo and behold, I can comfortably use one pair.
+I finally worked up the nerve to try all my jeans on too (I also was thinking about getting some maternity stuff) and lo and behold, I can comfortably use one pair.
 The rest are too large from weight loss or too uncomfortable on the waist (mine is at the waistline also).
 I eventually started to put my bag on the inside of my pants on some pants.
 It's been a process, and I believe if you keep up your current attitude, you too will find that more of what you have might work, and a little shopping for patterns and distraction shirts will do the trick.

 sthorough